-Ever since readmission 25 years ago, South Africa has undoubtedly been the world’s second best international cricket team; in both Tests and one-day internationals, their record has only been bettered by Australia.
+Ever since readmission twenty five years ago, South Africa has undoubtedly been the world’s second best international cricket team; in both Tests and one-day internationals, their record has only been bettered by Australia.
 An unyielding South Africa team, in defiance of injuries, scandal, political interference and accusations of a paucity of flair, has been one of world cricket’s few constants.

 Seldom have South Africa been as meek as in their ignominious collapse in last six-eight months.
 Worse, their armour AB de Villiers hung his boots when the team was probably in the rebuilding phase.
 But a game, which is played with eleven players on each side, be dependent on one man?
 And teams like one South Africa which has been so successful over the years, should this even be the case?

 With World Cup being three months away from now, why South Africa has started to experience a similar rebuilding phase even while the likes of Faf du Plessis, Quinton de Kock, Dale Steyn, Klaasen, Hashim Amla, Rabada are present?
 Well, sadly, they are experiencing and even the greatest of South African team fan wouldn’t deny this fact.

 Honestly, International defeats are one thing and fate is another.
 Largely, South Africa is experiencing the latter and that befell a supreme side like South Africa more worrying – evidence – a series loss against minnows Sri Lanka on their own soil.
 The script written for this written for this team approaches a weaker side coming close to the World Cup, eventually terming them as chokers.

 Partly this story of forces is beyond one’s control, but partly it is under control and that’s what South Africa needs to work on.